makerdao/community/faqs/glossary.md

 ## P

+##### Peg

+- shorthand for "dollar peg", referring to a fixed exchange rate with the U.S. dollar.
+In the Maker Protocol, Dai maintains a "soft peg" of 1 Dai to 1 U.S. dollar.
+The "soft peg" is maintained through a combination of supply and demand, Stability Fee, and Auction mechanism dynamics.

 ##### Price-Feed Delay

 - a risk parameter that controls the delay of the reference prices published by the Oracle system